Installing Solid Hardwood Floors

-The following segment deals with costs expected in a fictitious 1,000 square foot job where the material was purchased off the internet but installed by a local independent professional.
+The following segment deals with a November 2015 1,000 square foot job where the material was purchased from us but installed by a local independent professional in Chicago.
 Both material and labor costs are shown.
-Keep in mind installation labor will vary from one region to another and from one installer to another.
+Keep in mind, installation labor will vary from one region to another and from one installer to another.

-I've also chosen a one of the better manufactured brands with Muskoka, manufactured in Canada but available in the states and with some online dealers.
-The product itself is a ¾ inch by 3 ¼” wide solid hardwood with random lengths running 12 inches to 84.
+The product chosen was our Authentic American Hickory Reserve ¾ inch by 3 ¼” solid hardwood with random lengths running 12 inches to 96.
 The layout includes the foyer, living and dining room along with a hall.
 The master bedroom will also receive hardwood but not two additional bedrooms.

 The actual measurement on the job came in at 950 square feet.
 By adding in a 5% waste factor we’re up to 997.5 square feet.
-The Muskoka product itself is packaged at 20 square feet per carton, making the order 50 boxes or cartons or 1,014 square feet.
+The Hickory product itself is packaged at 26 square feet per carton, making the order 39 boxes or cartons or 1,014 square feet.

 Other materials needed for this job